 So why did I suddenly start talking and writing about all these things around the year 2015?
 Why, after years of quietly watching the world pass by did I feel the need to speak up?
 What brought about the change that must have thrown so many who knew me in my teens and twenties as the quiet, passive type?
 Well, have you seen the past 5-6 years?

 I feel like I’m being a bit unfair, because actually my wake-up call began right back in the financial crisis of 2008.
-I was just two years out of university, moving in with my then-boyfriend, and struggling to make ends meet.
+I was just two years out of university, moving in with Thea, and struggling to make ends meet.
 Roll on another 2 years to 2010 and we had a hung Parliament in the UK which led to the Conservative and Liberal Democrat coalition (which I feel partially responsible for, having voted Lib Dem in that election).
-Tim and I started our married life at the beginning of the years of Tory Austerity that would deeply damage this country, and a year later we began raising a child in that same system.
+Thea and I started our married life at the beginning of the years of Tory Austerity that would deeply damage this country, and a year later we began raising a child in that same system.
 There was little to no funding for support for young families like ours (for instance, the last time Little Man saw a Health Visitor for an assessment was at 8 months old).
-I was working 2 jobs at one point in order to make ends meet, whilst raising a toddler, and my husband was working shifts at the hospital.
+I was working 2 jobs at one point in order to make ends meet, whilst raising a toddler, and my wife was working shifts at the hospital.
 But even at that point I still naively thought we just had to get to the next General Election for things to change.
 How wrong I was…

 I think 2014 was the first point in which I really sat up and thought, “oh shit, what’s happening in the world?”
 It was the year in which Russia annexed The Crimea, and when the world (myself included) started to wake up to the awful reality of the Syrian Refugee Crisis.
 And here in the UK we had the Scottish Independence Referendum, signalling just how fractured things were becoming over here.
 It shouldn’t have taken these things to wake me up, but it did.
 And suddenly the 2015 General Election felt so much more important to me than any other election I had ever voted in.
 I had hopes of a change in leadership, an end to the Austerity that was destroying our country, and a hope for more collaborative working.
 I remember thinking that we’d have another hung parliament, because I had no illusions that the Labour Party would win outright.
 What I didn’t realise was just how much extra support the Conservative Party had managed to gain.
 So I stood behind the counter in the shop I worked at the day after the Election watching the results come in with shock and not a small amount of horror.
 What would the next 5 years bring, and would we survive it?